Connect with over 2,000 popular apps and software to improve productivity and automate workflowsSee all integrations

 Setting up a heatmap on your website is really simple with tools like Crazy Egg and Hotjar.
 You simply have to submit your URL to the tool and add the provided code to your website for the heatmap to start tracking all activity.

 With Paperform, you can use this NPS survey template and customise it to match your website’s branding.
-Creating the survey with a tool like Paperform and embedding it to your site will take you as little as 3 minutes.
+Creating the survey and embedding it to your site will only take you a few minutes.

 The awesome thing about embedding an NPS survey to your site is that it creates a constant source of feedback.
-You won’t have to set up individual campaigns or tests; spend 3 minutes adding the form to your website and reap the rewards for a long time!
+You won’t have to set up individual campaigns or tests; spend 3 minutes adding the form to your website and reap the rewards for the long haul.

 Surveys are also a great way to collect more data if you wish.
 If you have an established base of users, they’ll be able to provide you with insights on your website that you might have missed yourself.